MicrosoftDocs/cpp-docs/docs/standard-library/leap-second-info-struct.md

 Microsoft C++ supports the `leap_second` class starting in Visual Studio 2019 version 16.10.
 The `leap_second` class is a C++20 feature.
 The [`/std:c++latest`](../build/reference/std-specify-language-standard-version.md) compiler option is required.

-An international standards body specifies when leap seconds should be accounted for.
-A database of leap second changes and when they were introduced was added to Windows 10.
+An international standards body specifies when new leap seconds should be accounted for.
+A database of leap second updates was added to Windows 10.

 To get updates to the leap second database, you need Windows 10 version 1809 or later.

 **Namespace:** `std::chrono`